 - Farmers looking to add a specialty crop to their menu or replace one that’s less attractive like tobacco.

-- Farmers keen on riding the early hemp train who don’t have the larger acreage often necessary to make good money through male hemp seed and fiber.
+- Farmers keen on riding the early hemp train who don’t have the larger acreage often necessary to make good money through hemp grain and fiber.

 - Farmers looking to leverage the already existing resources of both themselves and their farming communities.